xzhong86/USB_Host_Shield_2.0/README.md

 This repo is copied from https://github.com/tmk/USB_Host_Shield_2.0 then sync with [GitHub:USB Host Shield 2.0](https://github.com/felis/USB_Host_Shield_2.0)

+The [official repo](https://github.com/felis/USB_Host_Shield_2.0) is too large to clone in fucking china, so I didn't fork the repo, just copy the major source code.

-Added support for Raspberry Pi Pico.
+Added support for Raspberry Pi Pico RP2040.

 ----------